henry2004y/VisAnaJulia/docs/src/man/log.md

 ```
 However, notice that currently Agg backend does not support draw_artist.
 For example, you cannot add an anchored text to your figure.

+## Streamline

+The built-in streamline function of Matplotlib/MATLAB is not proper for scientifically visualizing field information.
+The solution is to trace field lines with ODEs and plot the line series, similar to what has been done by [Spacepy](https://github.com/spacepy/spacepy/blob/master/spacepy/pybats/trace2d.py).

 ## GUI

 As for the GUI development, GTK seems to be an ideal candidate.

-- The built-in streamline function of Matplotlib is not proper for scientifically visualizing field information.
-The solution is to trace field lines with ODEs and plot the line series, similar to what has been done by [Spacepy](https://github.com/spacepy/spacepy/blob/master/spacepy/pybats/trace2d.py).
+However, the interface in Julia lacks full support for the toolkit, which makes it a little bit hard to use.

 ## Todo List